F5Networks/f5-common-python/docs/userguide/endpoints/resource.rst

 * |load|
 * |exists|

 When using the SDK, you will notice that resources are instantiated via their :ref:`collection <collection_section>`.
-Once created or loaded, resources contain attributes that map to the JSON fields returned by the BIG-IP.
+Once created or loaded, resources contain attributes that map to the JSON fields returned by the BIG-IP®.

 .. topic:: Example